 [[They're all fools.]]

 :D I love this variation of The Pied Piper.
 Its creepiness is off the charts!!!
 You have my applause.
 Great job. ^_^

 I have a feeling that the shivers from this story will stay with me for some time.

-over 1 year ago Destiny Renee said:
+almost 2 years ago Destiny Renee said:

 It's a very good story.
 It tells how a person, no matter the age, can be fooled by someone who has a kind voice & a kind face.
 The boy is the embodiment of how all people think.
 That if someone is kind to them, then they're a kind person.
 The story was eerie & I really liked it, I hope that there are more stories to come.